rohitkmgupta/Machine-Learning-Stanford-University-Andrew-Ng-/README.md

 # Machine-Learning-Stanford-University-Andrew-Ng-
-# Lectures and Programming Exercises solved by me.
+This github repository contains lecture slides of each week in this course and programming exercises as solved by me.